BDC Hamburger Icon

 • Implied-in-law exemption (covenant of good faith): The definition of this exemption varies from state to state, but essentially, it means you can’t fire an employee if there is an implied-in-law contract between both of you — for example, firing a tenured employee so they can’t receive benefits.
 This applies in Alabama, Alaska, Arizona, California, Delaware, Idaho, Massachusetts, Montana, Nevada, Utah and Wyoming.

-“A probationary period gives you a window in which to evaluate whether new hires are a good fit for your company and lets the employee know their long-term employment with the company isn’t guaranteed if they’re not effective in their role,” said Hill.
+“A probationary period gives you a window in which to evaluate whether new hires are a good fit for your company and lets the employee know their long-term employment with the company isn’t guaranteed if they’re not effective in their role,” Hill said.
 “A 60-day probationary period is a good amount of time to give a new hire a chance to be successful without allowing them to negatively impact your business.”

 Source interviews were conducted for a previous version of this article.